microsoft-dx/typescript-fundamentals/1. Introduction & Setting Up/README.md

  * In order to get the full benefit of TypeScript, developers would have to use the type annotations everywhere in their code, which may slow things down
  * TypeScript's type system, while being more flexible than what is commonly found in mainstream strongly-typed languages, is still not as flexible as JavaScript itself
  * In order to run the application in the browser, a compile step is required to transform TypeScript into JavaScript

+## Conclusion

+In conclusion, TypeScript is a good idea.
+For C# and Java developers it will feel right from the start, because of the strong OOP approach.